Carry1995G/Detecting-cis-motifs-with-epigenetic-signature-in-land-plants/README.md

 # Detecting-cis-motifs-with-epigenetic-signature-in-land-plants
-Bio informatical analysis of teloboxes in M. polymorpha and P. patens
+Bio informatical analysis of teloboxes and telolike sequences in *M. polymorpha* and *P. patens*

 Order:<br />